Roger Millward: Castleford

+Hull Kingston Rovers

-On 8 August 1966 Millward was transferred from Castleford to Hull Kingston Rovers for a fee of £6,000, (based on increases in average earnings, this would be approximately £185,900 in 2013) and he made his début for Hull Kingston Rovers at Hunslet on 15 August 1966 and helped the club win the Yorkshire Cup, and retain it in the 1967 season.
+On 8 August 1966, Millward transferred from Castleford to Hull Kingston Rovers for a fee of £6,000, making his début for Hull Kingston Rovers at Hunslet on 15 August 1966; Millward was substituted at half time due to sustaining a leg injury.
+He helped the club win the 1966–67 Yorkshire Cup, playing as in a 25–12 victory over Featherstone Rovers at Headingley, Leeds on 15 October 1966, and helped to retain it in the following season, playing as in a 8–7 victory over cross-city rivals Hull F.C. at Headingley on 14 October 1967.

-In the 1968 season Millward finished as the top try scorer for Hull Kingston Rovers with a total of 38 tries in that season, picking up the supporters' player of the year award.
-Due to his good form he was awarded a call up to the Great Britain squad for the 1968 World Cup which Britain lost to Australia.
+In the 1968 season, Millward finished as the top try scorer for Hull Kingston Rovers with a total of 38 tries in that season, picking up the supporters' player of the year award.
+Due to his good form, he was awarded a call up to the Great Britain squad for the 1968 World Cup which Britain lost to Australia.

-In 1969 at the age of 21 Millward was given the captaincy of Hull Kingston Rovers, and was also voted the supporters' player of the year for the second time as well as being honoured with the title of Rugby League Players No 6 "Player of the Year".
+In 1969, at the age of 21, Millward was given the captaincy of Hull Kingston Rovers and was also voted the supporters' player of the year for a second time.
+He was also honoured with the title of Rugby League Players No.6 "Player of the Year".

-In the mid-1970s Hull Kingston Rovers had become a dominant force in the world of rugby league thanks in part to Millward's playmaking abilities.
-Although Hull Kingston Rovers were now one of the top clubs in British rugby league the major awards eluded Millward during his career at Hull Kingston Rovers with just two more Yorkshire Cup winner's medals (1971–72, 1974–75) and a runner's up medal (1975–76) along with two more supporters' player of the year awards (1974–75, 1975–76).
-In Millward's testimonial year he managed to set a new record for Hull Kingston Rovers with the most tries scored in a season, scoring 160 tries in total.
+In the mid-1970s, Hull Kingston Rovers had become a dominant force in the world of rugby league thanks in part to Millward's playmaking abilities.
+Although Hull Kingston Rovers were now one of the top clubs in British rugby league, the major awards eluded Millward during his career at Hull Kingston Rovers, with just two more Yorkshire Cup winner's medals (1971–72, scoring four conversions in a 11–7 final victory against Castleford, and 1974–75, named man of the match and winning the White Rose Trophy) and a runner's up medal (1975–76, scoring a drop goal in a 11–15 final defeat by Leeds) along with two consecutive supporters' player of the year awards (1974–75, 1975–76).

-In the 1976 close season Millward decided to go and play for an Australian club, Cronulla-Sutherland.
+In the 1976 close season, Millward decided to play for an Australian club, Cronulla-Sutherland.
 Millward made 14 appearances during his time in Sydney, and scored one try as well as kicking 17 points for the then struggling club before returning to Hull.

+Millward's testimonial season took place during the 1976–77 season.
+During the season, Millward set a new record for Hull Kingston Rovers with the most tries scored in a season, scoring 160 tries in total, and was again voted the supporters' player of the season.
+Millward's testimonial season concluded with a testimonial match between Hull Kingston Rovers and the Great Britain national rugby league team at Craven Park on 31 July 1977, in which Hull Kingston Rovers were defeated heavily.